-So, buying a balcony umbrella is beneficial for anyone with a very sunny balcony or anyone who wants to sit outdoors during the rain.
+Buying a balcony umbrella is beneficial for anyone with a very sunny balcony or anyone who wants to sit outdoors during the rain.
 Some sun can be nice, but shading your balcony can help keep your apartment cool.
 In turn, it can help you save a bit of money on the AC bill in the summer.

 Considerations When Choosing an Apartment Balcony Umbrella

 As with any apartment-related purchase, it’s important to check building regulations before making your selection.

 There shouldn’t be many strict regulations for balcony umbrellas, but it never hurts to find out.
 For example, renters probably can’t fix an umbrella pole to the wall.

 Also, some HOAs might have restrictions about size, color, material and more.
 Read through your HOA regulations carefully before making your pick just to be sure you’re not breaking any rules.

 How to Choose the Right Balcony Umbrella

 Buying an umbrella isn’t exactly difficult, but there are some things to consider before making your purchase.
 These include: